zammad/zammad-admin-documentation/system/objects/types.rst

       :alt: Available settings for Date time fields

 Integer
-   Provides a input field that allows integer usage only.
+   Provides an input field that allows integer usage only.
    You may define a default value.

    Minimal